 Select the marital status, number of children, and profession of the users that you want to serve your ads to.
 For example, you can serve your ads for new construction projects to families expecting a baby.

 Data about one's marital status and profession is based on their behavior on the internet.
 For example, if a user searches for infant formula and orders taxis with car seats, you can assume that they have a small child.
-A user's profession is determined based on what professional sites they visit: for example, resources about advertising or programming.
+A user's profession is determined based on what professional sites they visit, like resources about advertising or programming.

 Indicate what interests the users that you want to see your ads have.
 Interests are determined based on visited sites and the topics of search queries.
-You can't connect more than three interest sets with the “AND” operator in the profile.
-You can't connect more than ten types of data using the “OR” operator in the same set.
+You can join up to 3 interest sets using the “AND” operator in your profile.
+You can join up to 10 interests using the “OR” operator in the same set.

 For example, let's say your daycare ads target moms who want to return to work and need someone to watch their kids.
-If you select both data types in the same set, your ads will either be served to people who are looking for work, or people who are looking for a nanny.
-If you want to serve your ads to people who are simultaneously looking for work and a nanny, enter two interest sets.
-In the first set, select “Nanny” as your interest, and in the second set — “Search for work”.
+If you select both data types in the same set, your ads will either be served to people who are looking for work, or people who are looking for childcare.
+To serve your ads to people who are looking for work and childcare simultaneously, enter two interest sets.
+In the first set, select “Babysitters” as your interest, and in the second set select “Job search”.

 For each set, you must enter the type of interests: long-term (if they have demonstrated continuous interest), short-term (if they have been interested in it for a few days), or both.
 Short-term interests are updated in real time, whereas long-term ones are updated once daily.

 You can connect with users with different interests using different ads and set different CPMs for each of them.
 For example, some users may be consistently interested in traveling, whereas others only started searching for their vacation destination a few days ago.
 You can let avid travelers know that you're selling plane tickets to less frequented locations and tell people who are ready to buy tickets now about a sale that's underway.
 Create two campaigns and target users with different data types.